ademnem/kloggers/README.md

 # Key Logger for Windows Devices

 This is a project that I initially created in order to learn more about cybersecurity.
 Through this I gained more insight into operating systems and programming in C++.
-All code is for research purposes so please refrain from using any of this for malicious purposes.
-Thank you.
+All code is for research purposes, please refrain from using any of this for any malicious activities.
+Thank you and have a nice day.

 To create the build directory use:
 ```{bash}